 Other fields of interest: Public Policy and Political Economy

-Teaching interests: Development Economics, Public Policy, Applied Econometrics, Microeconomics, and Macroeconomics
+Teaching interests: Microeconomics, Macroeconomics, Development Economics, Public Policy, Applied Microeconomics

 Teaching Award: I was the recipient of the 2015 Outstanding Teaching Assistant award in economics at UCR.